Isabelle Holland (1920-2002)

 Collector's Info:

 The books are all fairly easy to find in the USA, with the donkey story being the least common of the titles.
 At the time of writing, Toby the Splendid is still in print there.
-As far as I know the only book to have a UK printing was Perdita, which can be found with a little effort here.
-There seem to be two UK editions available, one a large print edition which is a bit more common, but is usually ex-library.
-The other books are harder to find outside of the USA, although some titles can be purchased fairly cheaply from America, via Amazon UK.
+As far as I know the only one of these to have a UK printing was Perdita, with two UK editions available: one a large print edition which is fairly easy to find, but is usually ex-library.
+The first UK edition published by Severn House is hard to find.
+The other books are not that easy to find outside of the USA.